 WHY NOT: The huge team worked feverishly for days on end to get the car through tech and when they finally did, the runs did not come near what they hoped in 2013.
-Confidence is a big factor and this is a team that needs their mojo back after a tough week in 2013.
+Confidence is a big factor and this is a team that needs their mojo back.
 Could time have passed the big land laden missile by?

 Carbinite – Team Carbinite

-WHY NOT: Brand new car to the salt.
-The team is in full thrash mode to get it fully prepared after testing at the USFRA meet, they are running a smaller inch turbo combo which will be working REALLY hard, they have made 1,330hp to the dyno rollers, it would be amazing but exceptionally rare to see a freshman effort take the glory.
+WHY NOT: Virtually brand new car to the salt.
+They are running a smaller inch turbo combo which will be working REALLY hard, they have made 1,330hp to the dyno rollers, it would be amazing but exceptionally rare to see a freshman effort take the glory.